specialized806/microsoft-365-docs/microsoft-365/commerce/subscriptions/what-are-cloud-subscriptions.md

 ## Before you begin

 You must be a Global or Billing Administrator to view your cloud subscriptions in the Microsoft 365 admin center.
+For more information, see [About admin roles in the Microsoft 365 admin center](../../admin/add-users/about-admin-roles.md).
 To manage your cloud subscriptions, you must have the Global Administrator role in the Azure portal.

 [!INCLUDE [ga-roles-limitation](../../includes/ga-roles-limitation.md)]